StevenTammen/bibledocs.org/content/ministry-progress-summaries/2023/through-10-16-23/_index.md

 As already mentioned, I'd first like to finish processing and then post all of the past weeks for our Zoom Bible Study going over BB1: Theology.
 So doing that, then just keeping up with the series thereafter, is going to be a priority.

-Odii (my friend and "co-host" in the BB1 series) and I have discussed the idea of doing a parallel study on the Coming Tribulation (CT) series on Ichthys as well, meeting more ad-hoc during the week as our schedules allow (rather than also having this second study be formally/consistently scheduled---contrast the BB1 study, which always happens at the same time on Saturdays), and we might like to try this out in the future.
+Odii (my friend and "co-host" in the BB1 series) and I have discussed the idea of doing a parallel study on the Coming Tribulation (CT) series on Ichthys as well, meeting more ad-hoc during the week as our schedules allow (rather than also having this second study be formally/consistently scheduled—contrast the BB1 study, which always happens at the same time on Saturdays), and we might like to try this out in the future.
 That could well lead to preparing for, recording, processing, and posting two (or perhaps even three) long/in-depth videos every week or two, which would keep me busy, for sure.

 <!-- --- -->